jonasmatuliauskas/movies-list/README.md

     $ npm install
     $ npm start

-# How to run Front-end:
+# How to install and run Front-end:
     $ cd path/to/<project>/client
     $ npm install
     $ npm start